JohT/search-menu-ui/search-menu-ui/README.md

 # search-menu-js

-Highly flexible and compatible search UI written in vanilla JavaScript.
+Search UI written in vanilla JavaScript.

 ## Features:
 * Search as you type
-* Results, details, filters and navigation targets are organized in one place
+* All in one place: Results, details, filters and navigation targets
 * **"Data-Driven, Data-Agnostic"** approach:
   * Search data is the source of all contents configured once using templates
   * Search data may also be used to set additional css style classes dynamically